initinfosec/joplin-debian/README.md

-# joplin-debfix
+# joplin-debian

-UNOFFICIAL joplin debian fix - testing - currently built for x64 debian-based distros
+UNOFFICIAL joplin debian port - currently built for x64 debian-based distros

-The official dev of joplin has stated they will not support anything outside of the official AppImage format.
+03 Mar 2020 - The official dev of joplin has stated they currently will not support anything outside of the official AppImage format, but has given me the go-ahead to start a debian port/build.

-PLEASE NOTE - the installer script is still being developed and should not be used currently: to install on debian or kali, do the following for now:
+Caveat emptor: As such, this package is unsupported in this format by the developer.
+I have done what I can to test the builds I release.
+If you think there is an issue specific to the .deb build, please let me know.
+Otherwise, I will support where I can, but make no garuntees.

-<code>wget https://github.com/initinfosec/joplin-debfix/raw/master/joplin.deb && sudo dpkg -i joplin.deb</code>
+To install the debian port of Joplin, until it's in official repos for debian-distros, please do the following:

-27 Feb 2019 - fixed appimage sandbox permissions and rebuilt.
-Also updated install script to point to custom URL for fixed ver, and updated script to check/change cwd if root user.
+<code>wget https://github.com/initinfosec/joplin-debian/raw/master/joplin.deb && sudo dpkg -i joplin.deb</code>

-please reference the official joplin repo for more info
+Please reference the official joplin repo for more info

 ## Rationale